-- (3A) For the purposes of subclause (3)(b), when calculating the number of permitted visitors per day: - (a) any person who is part of the group staying at the accommodation facility should be included as a visitor if that person: - (i) does not ordinarily reside with the person who made the booking; or - is not in an intimate personal relationship with the person who made (ii) the booking or with a person who ordinarily resides with a person who made the booking who is also staying at the accommodation facility; - any person who is not part of the group staying at the accommodation facility (b) should be excluded as a visitor if that person: - ordinarily resides with the person who made the booking; or (i) - is in an intimate personal relationship with the person who made the (ii) booking or with a person who ordinarily resides with a person who made the booking who is also staying at the accommodation facility; or - (iii) is an infant under one year of age.
+- (4) For the purposes of calculating the number of permitted visitors per day to a person or group in each booking: - (a) any person who is part of the group staying at the accommodation facility should be included as a visitor if that person: - (i) does not ordinarily reside with the person who made the booking; or - (ii) is not in an intimate personal relationship with the person who made the booking or with a person who ordinarily resides with a person who made the booking who is also staying at the accommodation facility; and - (b) any person who is not part of the group staying at the accommodation facility should be excluded from the visitor cap if that person: - (i) ordinarily resides with the person who made the booking; or - (ii) is in an intimate personal relationship with the person who made the booking or with a person who ordinarily resides with a person who made the booking who is also staying at the accommodation facility; or

+(iii) is an infant under one year of age.

-Example 1: if a person who ordinarily resides in the restricted area books accommodation for themselves, their intimate partner, their four housemates, and another family of three people, the additional family of three people are considered visitors and an additional 2 members of the public can visit the group at the accommodation facility.
+Example: if a person books accommodation in for themselves, their intimate partner, their four housemates, and one additional person, the additional person is considered a visitor and fourteen further members of the public can visit the group at the accommodation facility per day.